gityflow/githorse/README.md

 ### New features

-1. create branch from UI
+1. create branch from UI (git branch brachname)
 2. Delete branch from UI
 3. Link branch to ticket
 4. Pull request branch and close ticket.